schoolsbycounty

 Graduation RateNCES ACGRFour-year adjusted cohort graduation rate for public high schools

-School ScoreComposite0-100 percentile-rank score combining the above metrics (see Scoring section)
+School ScoreComposite0-100 percentile-rank score based on available NCES graduation and finance signals (see Scoring section)

 School Score Calculation